MicrosoftDocs/windows-dev-docs/hub/apps/api-reference/cs-bootstrapper-apis/cs-bootstrapper-apis-constants.md

 ---
 title: Constants for use with the Bootstrapper C# APIs
-description: The following constants (for use with the Bootstrapper C# APIs) are declared in `WindowsAppSDK-VersionInfo.cs`. ms.topic: article ms.date: 04/21/2022
+description: The following constants are for use with the Bootstrapper C# APIs. ms.topic: article ms.date: 04/21/2022
 keywords: windows 10, windows 11, Windows App SDK, desktop development, C#, interop, Bootstrapper, Bootstrapper API, constants